yeni2766/Phone-Comparison-Website/README.md

 Given the chance to improve this project, I would focus on enhancing the user experience by adding more filters and sorting options to the comparison page.
 Additionally, I would add more product categories to make the website more versatile and cater to a wider range of user needs.

+# Conclusion

+Overall, this project was much easier compared to my previous project as my knowledge of programming languages had improved significantly.
+I was able to translate my ideas into code successfully and create a functioning product comparison website.

 Link to Website: <a href = 'https://1phonecompare.000webhostapp.com/'>Here</a>